Eisheiligen in Germany – The German Ice Saints of May

 Eisheiligen in Germany

-Of course, when the Julien Calendar shifted to the Gregorian Calendar, everything got shifted by 13 days, throwing the Saint’s days into confusion.
+Of course, when the Julien Calendar shifted to the Gregorian Calendar, dates were shifted by 13 days, throwing the Saint’s days into confusion.
 Theoretically, the date shift meant that the Eisheilgen days were off by over a week.
-But since everyone already memorized the rules, the farmers collectively agreed to just leave it alone.
-Adding to the drama, in 1969 Bonifatius’s story came into question, and he lost his place in the calendar of saints.
+But since everyone had already memorized the rules, the farmers collectively agreed to just leave it alone.
+Adding to the drama, in 1969, Bonifatius’s story came into question, and he lost his place in the calendar of saints.
 Nevermind.
-We still count him as an Eisheiligen.
+We still count him as one of the Eisheiligen.

 “Pankrazi, Servazi und Bonifazi sind drei frostige Bazi.
 Und zum Schluss fehlt nie die Kalte Sophie.”